PercentMage9/TTimer/README.md

 ## Getting Started

-1. **Download**: Clone or download the TTimer repository to your local machine.
+1. **Download**: Download a release to your local machine.

-2. **Run the Application**: Double-click the executable file to launch TTimer.
+2. **Run the Application**: Extract and double-click the executable file to launch TTimer.

 3. **Enjoy**: Start using TTimer to enhance your time management with a touch of style.